Uberspace/paternoster/README.md

 For further details refer to the `types.py`-file within UberScript or the [documentation of argparse itself](https://docs.python.org/2/library/argparse.html#type).

+## Status Reporting

+There are multiple ways to let the user know, what's going on:

+### Failure

+You can use the [`fail`-module](http://docs.ansible.com/ansible/fail_module.html) to display a error message to the user.
+The `msg` option will be written to stderr as-is, followed by an immediate exit of the script with exit- code `1`.

+### Success

+To display a customized message when the playbook executes successfully just set the `success_msg`-attribute of `UberScript`, just as demonstrated in the boilerplate above.
+The message will be written to stdout as-is.

+### Progress Messages

+If you want to inform the user about the current task your playbook is executing, you can use the [`debug`-module](http://docs.ansible.com/ansible/debug_module.html).
+All messages sent by this module are written to stdout as-is.
+Note that only messages with the default `verbosity` value will be shown.
+All other verbosity-levels can be used for actual debugging.

 # Library-Development

 Most tasks (including adding new types) can be achieved by writing